Laravel Telescope: Monitor, Debug, And Improve Your Laravel APP with Easily

 php artisan telescope:install

-Run the database migration
+Run the database migration to create the necessary tables:

 php artisan migrate